jockbert/monkey_test/DOCUMENTATION.md

 PBT is a complement to normal unit testing.

-A normal unit test uses a singel specific example input and verifies it against a specific outcome.
+A normal unit test uses a single specific example input and verifies it against a specific outcome.

 ```rust